Rosemary Parmesan Bread

 Tips

-Perfecting the Dough: Make sure your dough is slightly tacky but manageable.
-If it’s too wet, add flour a tablespoon at a time until it reaches the right consistency.
+Perfecting the Dough: Aim for a dough that’s slightly tacky but still manageable.
+If it feels too wet, gradually add flour a tablespoon at a time until it reaches the right consistency.

-Scoring the Bread: While this is optional, score the top of your rosemary parmesan bread with a sharp knife before baking.
-This not only gives the bread a rustic look but also helps it expand during the baking process.
+Scoring the Bread: While optional, scoring the top of your bread with a sharp knife before baking not only gives it a rustic appearance but also allows it to expand beautifully in the oven.

-Cool Before Slicing: Let the bread cool completely on a wire rack for 1-2 hours before cutting into it to avoid a gummy texture.
+Cool Before Slicing: Let your bread cool completely on a wire rack for 1-2 hours before slicing to avoid a gummy texture.
+Patience here will reward you with perfect slices every time.

 Stacks of rosemary parmesan bread next to fresh rosemary.